Home » Blog » Bakers Dozen Common Seo Mistakes

 Keyword

-Keywords were originally designed to help search engines know what phrase you wanted to be found under (E.g. "Web Design Valparaiso", "Web Design Chicago", etc.).
+Keywords were originally designed to help search engines know what phrase you wanted to be found under (E.g. "Web Design Cullman", "Web Design Chicago", etc.).
 The problem is people started to misuse this from day one (this would be more of a grey hat technique when you lie about your keywords to move up).
 Google no longer uses the keywords.
 Rather they look at the content of your site.
 Some search engines still use this information for determining results so this should not be ignored.
 Keywords should be unique on every page but some keywords may be appropriate on every page.
 Having your company name on every page as part of your keyword strategy makes sense as your company name does pertain to every page.

 Description